json420/degu/doc/tutorial.rst

 >>> from degu.misc import TempPKI, TempSSLServer
 >>> pki = TempPKI(client_pki=True)
 >>> proxy_server = TempSSLServer(pki, ('::', 0, 0, 0), build_proxy_app, server.address)

+That just spun-up a :class:`degu.server.SSLServer` in a new `multiprocessing.Process`_ (which, BTW, will be automatically terminated when the :class:`degu.misc.TempSSLServer` instance is garbage collected).

 Finally, we'll need a :class:`degu.client.SSLClient` so we can make requests to our ``proxy_server``: